mediamonks/MMMLoadable/README.md

 successful sync, which again fits the usual UI patterns where data is displayed even during a refresh.

-> I was calling them 'loadable objects' originally because I did not know this pattern at the
-> time (2012) when I needed a model for nodes of a data graph that could be loaded (or refreshed)
-> on demand as the user was navigating through the app.
-The nodes would contain a bunch of values
-> corresponding to a single API call.
-While the nodes were refreshing the previously loaded values
-> could still be used in the UI.
-Same for the case when attempts to refresh were failing.

 A loadable can be in 4 states:
  - `idle` Nothing is happening with the object now.
 It's been never synced or the result of the last sync is not known or important.
 (Promises — 'not ready'.)
  - `syncing` The object is being synced now (e.g. the contents are being downloaded or saved somewhere).
 (Promises — 'in-progress'.)